dnordstrom/mrnordstrom.com/_posts/2010-02-21-a-love-letter-to-mediatemple.markdown

 wordpress_id: 714
 wordpress_url: http://www.mrnordstrom.com/?p=714
 ---
 <p>A brown package was delivered to my mailbox last week.
 The postage told me that it had been shipped all the way from the US.
-More specifically, it was sent from Culver City, California��������from the offices of <a href="http://www.mediatemple.net/">MediaTemple</a>.</p>
+More specifically, it was sent from Culver City, California????????from the offices of <a href="http://www.mediatemple.net/">MediaTemple</a>.</p>
 <!--more-->
 <p>Inside was a very neat t-shirt with the (mt) logo on it, and of course a bunch of cool stickers.
 Last but not least, there was an envelope containing a hand-written note from my friends at my favorite hosting company.</p>